AU-CDS/assignment3-pretrained-cnns-Ferrari-7/README.md

 | run.sh | shell file which runs the code in src |
 | setup.sh | shell file which installs the necessary packages |

+## Discussion

+The goal of this repository is to train a pretrained classifier on a unseen dataset which is a concept known as *transfer learning*.
+Pretrained classifiers like VGG16 are effective because they have been trained on very large amounts of data which requires a vast amount of ressources.
+A pretrained classifier therefore makes classification tasks more efficient and available to the average user.

 .................................................